 Interviews are carried out by telephone (CATI).
-Only 2-3 per cent of the interviews are done by visiting, using portable computers (CAPI).
-Information on age, sex, county of residence, children below 16 years, nationality and years of residence are obtained from administrative sources (population register).
+Information on age, sex, county of residence, children below 15 years, nationality and years of residence is obtained from administrative sources (population register).

-The field staff comprises round 200 interviewers per quarter.
+The field staff comprises around 100 (corresponding to 31 full-time equivalent) interviewers per quarter.

-In 2007 15% of the interviews were carried out by proxy.
+In 2008 13.5% of the interviews were carried out by proxy.

-Response rate was 86.4% in 2007.
+Response rate was 87.0% in 2008.